-The fellowship (five positions) is divided into six core rotations as described below.
+The fellowship (two positions) is divided into rotations as described below.
 These include a variable period of elective time for each fellow, depending on the available coverage and depending on the interests of fellows for the given year.
 The fellowship provides training in all the major areas of surgical pathology, preparing graduates for academic, private practice or industry careers.

 Major strengths of the surgical pathology fellowship include a diverse and abundant case mix, the availability of nationally regarded faculty mentors, graduated responsibility for clinical cases (particularly in the area of frozen section diagnosis) and opportunities for clinical research.

 The fellowship was approved by Accreditation Council for Graduate Medical Education (ACGME) in July 1, 2002.
-The first fellow began on July 1, 1990.
-To date over 130 128 fellows have graduated from the program.
+This program began in this department in 1953.
+To date over 144 fellows have graduated from the program.

-The frozen section fellow supervises a team composed of a second-year pathology resident and the gross room fellow.
+The frozen section fellow supervises a team composed of a second-year pathology resident and the frozen section technical staff.
 Together, the team provides gross intraoperative consultations and performs all frozen sections requested at the South Campus of Barnes-Jewish Hospital (approximately 30/day).
+The frozen section fellow also spends time at the North Campus Parkview Tower frozen section area, where the bulk of our gynecologic and gastrointestinal frozen sections and intraoperative consults occur.
 Primary diagnostic responsibility rests with an assigned faculty member during the day.
-In the evenings and at night, fellows render diagnoses independently, with faculty backup as needed.
+During off-hours and on weekends fellows render diagnoses independently, with faculty backup as needed.

 The consult fellow reviews outside surgical pathology material for patients referred to Barnes-Jewish Hospital (“inside/outside” cases) as well as directed consults (“outside” cases) sent to specific faculty members.
-The mixture of inside/outside cases includes GU, GI, head and neck, bone and soft tissue, cardiovascular and pulmonary pathology.
-Directed consults are focused in the areas of soft tissue and pediatric pathology.
+The mixture of inside/outside cases includes GU, bone and soft tissue, cardiovascular and pulmonary pathology as well as some overflow cases from other subspecialty services.
+Directed consults are focused on the areas of soft tissue, genitourinary and pediatric pathology.

+Fellow coverage of the Obstetric/Gynecologic pathology service is divided between the general surgical pathology fellows and our subspecialty breast/gynecologic pathology fellows.
 The OB/GYN fellow manages the subspecialized pathology service in this area, supervising a second-year resident.
 The fellow reviews half of the current surgical cases on this service, as well as all inside/outside consults, signing them out with an assigned staff pathologist.
-The fellow also grosses approximately one half of cancer cases and a subset of noncancer cases, participates in a daily consensus conference and presents at the weekly gynecologic oncology tumor board.
+The fellow also grosses a specified number of complicated tumor cases to demonstrate proficiency and grossing as is then excused from further grossing.
+The fellow participates in consensus conferences and presents at the weekly gynecologic oncology tumor board.
 Medical students often rotate on this service and are supervised by either the fellow or resident.

 Although there is a separate liver/GI pathology fellowship, general surgical pathology fellows rotate on this service for 3-4 weeks.
-During this time they work closely with the rotating second-year resident on service, reviewing a proportion of the daily in-house liver and GI surgical specimens, reviewing inside/outside hepatobiliary and pancreatic consult cases with the assigned attending and performing the gross examination of approximately 1/2 of pancreatic and hepatic resections.
-They also review outside (directed) liver consults and present at two interdepartmental conferences relating to liver/GI pathology.
+During this time they work closely with the rotating second-year resident on service, reviewing a large proportion of the daily in-house liver and GI surgical specimens, reviewing inside/outside hepatobiliary and pancreatic consult cases with the assigned attending and performing the gross examination of selected specimens (pancreatic or hepatic resections).
+They also review outside consults and present at two interdepartmental conferences relating to liver/GI pathology.

 Head and neck

-Each fellow has approximately 4 weeks of elective time in which to pursue subspecialty interests within surgical pathology, special study in areas outside of “general” surgical pathology (e.g., neuropathology, dermatopathology, hematopathology, cytopathology), basic, translational, or clinical research and quality assurance projects.
+Each fellow has elective time in which to pursue subspecialty interests within surgical pathology, special study in areas outside of “general” surgical pathology (e.g., neuropathology, dermatopathology, hematopathology, cytopathology), basic, translational, or clinical research, and quality assurance projects.

 Training for the fellowship occurs in state-of-the-art facilities at Washington University School of Medicine/Barnes-Jewish Hospital/St. Louis Children’s Hospital.
 The Surgical Pathology section is located in the 680,000 square-foot BJC Institute of Health (BJCIH) at Washington University School of Medicine which is an 11-story research building housing laboratories and support facilities and is Washington University’s largest building

-Applications for the 2022-2023 academic year will be accepted starting June 1st, apply at fellowships.path.wustl.edu.
+Applications for the 2024-2025 position will be available in the spring of 2022.
+Please apply at fellowships.path.wustl.edu.